-The CENTER FOR CHILD STUDIES and the Child Development Center at Southeast Missouri State University-Sikeston are units of the Department of Human Environmental Studies.
+The CENTER FOR CHILD STUDIES, the University Child Enrichment Center and the Child Development Center at Southeast Missouri State University-Sikeston are units of the Department of Human Environmental Studies.
 They serve as model learning environments for children from six weeks to six years of age.
 Programs are designed to meet the developmental levels of each child.
-Growth is facilitated in four basic areas: social, emotional, cognitive, and physical.
+Growth is facilitated in four basic areas: social. emotional, cognitive, and physical.
 Learning is promoted through a process of active exploration, stimulation and discovery.
-Both Centers facilitate parent involvement and education through a variety of activities including daily interaction, conferences, and newsletters.
+All Centers facilitate parent involvement and education through a variety of activities including daily interaction, conferences, and newsletters.
 They also function as instructional laboratories where University students observe and work with children.
 In addition, each Center is utilized for research in the field of child development by other human development programs on campus.
-Both Centers are licensed by the Department of Health and Senior Services Bureau of Child Care
+All Centers are licensed by the Department of Health and Senior Services, Bureau of Child Care, and are fully accredited.